c3d/xl/doc/HANDBOOK_2-evaluation.md

 In the above example, we gave an arbitrary name to the closure, `CONTEXT0`, which is the same for both `Condition` and `Body`.
-This name is indented to underline that the _same_ context is used to evaluate both.
+This name is intended to underline that the _same_ context is used to evaluate both.
 In particular, if `Body` contains a context-modifying operation like `N -= 1`, that will modify the same  `N` in the same `CONTEXT0` that will later be used to evaluate `N > 1` while evaluating `Condition`.